dreamportdev/Osdev-Notes/03_Video_Output/01_Framebuffer.md

 u8     | framebuffer_blue_field_position  |
 u8     | framebuffer_blue_mask_size       |

-Where framebuffer_XXX_field_position is the starting bit of the color XXX, and the framebuffer_XXX_mask_size is the size in bits of the color XXX.
+Where `framebuffer_XXX_field_position` is the starting bit of the color XXX, and the `framebuffer_XXX_mask_size` is the size in bits of the color XXX.
 Usually the format is 0xRRGGBB (is the same format used in HTML).

 * If it is 2, it means EGA text, so the width and height are specified in characters and not pixels, framebuffer-bpp = 16 and framebuffer_pitch is expressed in byte text per line.

-## Plotting a pixel
+## Plotting A Pixel

 Everything that we see on the screen with the framebuffer enabled will be done by the function that plot pixels.